Hariri Institute Research Awards

 - Software development through SAIL in support of existing or translational research

 Ineligible expenses include overhead, fringe benefits, travel, events, publications and PI/faculty salaries.

 Note: Once awarded, funds may be carried forward at most one year and by approval only.

 - Defining a new area of research, and/or taking existing research in a new direction

 - Proposals on novel, joint research efforts from faculty in different disciplines, preferably with no prior record of collaboration

 - The impact and likelihood of success including positioning faculty for other funding and/or significant professional growth

 - Proposals with explicitly specified faculty collaborators and/or graduate students

-- The Executive Steering Committee makes the final decision on which projects to support based on a presentation by the Institute leadership.
-Proposals to be funded will be notified following the HIC Steering Committee’s decision.
+The Institute’s Steering Committee makes the final decision on which projects to support based on a presentation by Institute leadership.
+Proposals to be funded will be notified following the Steering Committee’s decision.